 What is the current status of the Project?

 Currently, exploration activities are being conducted at the Iskut Project to determine potential reserves at the site.
 In conjunction with its exploration program, Seabridge will also continue its environmental monitoring of the Johnny Mountain Mine site, as the reclamation program moves toward returning the site to its natural state.

 What is Seabridge doing to protect the environment?

-To date, Seabridge Gold has spent approximately $6 million to ensure that the Iskut Project is in compliance with British Columbia Government regulations and authorizations regulations and on restoring the Johnny Mountain Mine site.
+To date, Seabridge Gold has spent more than $8 million to ensure that the Iskut Project is in compliance with British Columbia Government regulations and authorizations regulations and on restoring the Johnny Mountain Mine site.
 Surface Water Quality Program, Aquatic Characterization Program, Dam Safety Inspection, Goat Management Plan and restoration work at the Johnny Mountain site are some of the activities undertaken to date.

 Seabridge will continue to focus on remediation programs for the former Johnny Mountain Mine.

 How will the Iskut Property impact fish and wildlife?

 Based on the 2016 aquatic characterization report, it has been established that the former Johnny Mountain Mine is not impacting sensitive downstream aquatic habit.
 Seabridge Gold will continue to monitor any potential impact to fish and wildlife on a regular basis.